codeforequity-at/botium-docs/docs/05_botiumscript/part_botiumscript.rst

   * Anything following the #bot in the same line will be the channel to listen to - for example: #bot #general will wait for a message on the #general-channel (Slack only)
   * In case there is a registered utterance detected with mathing reference code (see below), your chatbot is expected to answer with one of the sample utterances
+  * In case the utterance starts with a "?", the answer is OPTIONAL.
+Except if it starts with at least two "?".
+In this case first "?" will be removed, and the remaining is checked normally (without optional).
   * In case the utterance starts with a "!", the answer is checked to NOT match the text or one of the utterances samples.
 Except if it starts with at least two "!".
 In this case first "!" will be removed, and the remaining is checked normally (without negation).
+  * The OPTIONAL and NOT can be combined.
+The correct order is first optional then negation: "?!".
   * If the message to receive is not specified, then the answer wont be checked.

 * A line starting with #begin will be used on conversation begin only (mainly for asserters and logic hooks, see next section)